maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 date = "2018-01-14T08:01:21+02:00"
-title = "Vue.js Form Validation with Vuelidate" description = "Learn how to validate forms in Vue.js with Vuelidate and how to trigger the browser to scroll to the first validation error and focus the input element." intro = "In todays article we're going to build a simple contact form with inline validation powered by Vuelidate.
+title = "Vue.js Form Validation with Vuelidate" description = "Learn how to validate forms in Vue.js with Vuelidate and how to trigger the browser to scroll to the first validation error and focus the input element." intro = "In today's article we're going to build a simple contact form with inline validation powered by Vuelidate.
 One of the best features of Vuelidate is its relatively small footprint..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

-In todays article we're going to build a simple contact form with inline validation powered by [Vuelidate](https://monterail.github.io/vuelidate/).
+In today's article we're going to build a simple contact form with inline validation powered by [Vuelidate](https://monterail.github.io/vuelidate/).
 One of the best features of Vuelidate is its relatively **small footprint which is about 4.2 kB** (gzipped).
 But the small package size comes with a cost: Vuelidate focuses on validation only.
 It's the task of us programmers to add further functionality like displaying validation error messages and scrolling to the first validation error.

 [The full code which is featured in this article is available on GitHub](https://github.com/maoberlehner/vue-form-validation-with-vuelidate).